 Table of Contents

 - Explosive flavor.
-The marinade for al pastor meat is nothing like you have tried before.
-It’s smoky, hot, tangy, and sweet at the same time.
+The marinade for the meat is smoky, hot, and tangy, all at the same time.
+When grilled over an open flame, it’s a game-changer.

 Ingredients needed

 - Lime juice.
-To add a citrusy note to the marinade and help tenderize the meat.
+To brighten and tenderize the meat.

 - White vinegar.
-Apple cider vinegar will work too.
+Apple cider vinegar also works.

 - Achiote paste.
 Another key ingredient for making al pastor.
-Achiote paste is a red-colored blend of spices.
-It contains annatto seeds, garlic, cumin, cinnamon, and clove.
+Achiote paste is a red-colored blend of spices, including annatto seeds, garlic, cumin, cinnamon, and clove.
+While I’m all about convenience, I highly suggest seeking out the paste (I can find it at my regular grocery store) instead of using achiote powder.

 - Spices.
-I use a mixture of cumin, cinnamon, black pepper, dried oregano, and guajillo chili powder for this recipe.
-The latter is moderately hot.
-Customize the amount you use depending on your level of heat tolerance.
+I used a mixture of cumin, cinnamon, black pepper, dried oregano, and guajillo chili powder.
+The latter is like a mild, less smokey version of chipotle peppers.

 - Salt.
 To taste.